AdobeDocs/experience-manager-65.de-DE/help/sites-developing/troubleshooting-slow-queries.md

 * **Oak Index Definition Generator unter`https://oakutils.appspot.com/generate/index`** <!-- The above URL is 404 as of April 24, 2023 -->

-   * Generieren Sie optimale Lucence-Eigenschafts-Indizes aus XPath- oder JCR-SQL2-Abfragen.
+   * Generieren Sie optimale Lucene-Eigenschafts-Indizes aus XPath- oder JCR-SQL2-Abfragen.

-* **_AEM Chrome-Plug-in_** <!-- For whatever reason, the URL to this extension was causing too many redirects when doing the request so it was removed entirely to get rid of the error; users can easily look up the extension in Google instead.
+* **_AEM-Chrome-Plug-in_** <!-- For whatever reason, the URL to this extension was causing too many redirects when doing the request so it was removed entirely to get rid of the error; users can easily look up the extension in Google instead.
 DO NOT ADD THE URL AGAIN!-->

-   * Die _AEM Chrome-Plug-in_ ist eine Google Chrome-Webbrowsererweiterung, die Protokolldaten pro Anforderung, einschließlich Ausführungs-Abfragen und deren Abfrageplänen, in der Entwicklungs-Tools-Konsole des Browsers verfügbar macht.
+   * Das _AEM-Chrome-Plug-in_ ist eine Webbrowser-Erweiterung für Google Chrome, die Protokolldaten für einzelne Anfragen, z.
+B. ausgeführte Abfragen und ihre Abfragepläne, in der Entwicklerkonsole des Browsers ausgibt.
-   * Erfordert die Installation und Aktivierung [Sling Log Tracer 1.0.2+](https://sling.apache.org/downloads.cgi) auf AEM.
+   * Voraussetzung sind die Installation und Aktivierung von [Sling Log Tracer 1.0.2+](https://sling.apache.org/downloads.cgi) in AEM.